Amari Cooper Player Prop Bets for NFL Week 10 | Dallas vs. Atlanta 11/14/2021

 - Cooper has been the target of 20.5% (61 total) of his team's 297 passing attempts this season.

-- Cooper has seen the ball thrown his way nine times in the red zone this season, 23.1% of his team's 39 red zone pass attempts.
+- Cooper (nine red zone targets) has been the recipient of 23.1% of his team's 39 red zone pass attempts.

-- The Cowboys have called a pass in 55.9% of their plays from scrimmage this year while staying on the ground 44.1% of the time.
-This offensive attack ranks sixth in the NFL in points scored.
+- The Cowboys have run 55.9% passing plays and 44.1% rushing plays this season.
+They rank sixth in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Cooper's matchup with the Falcons.